Colorado State Rams football: Colorado

 The game between Colorado State and in-state rival Colorado, now dubbed the Rocky Mountain Showdown, began in 1893.
 The rivalry series was continued annually until 1958, then was resurrected in 1983.
 Since 1998, the game has been held mostly in Denver.
 Since moving to Sports Authority Field at Mile High, the teams have consistently played before the largest crowds in state history to witness a college sporting event.
 On August 31, 2009, Colorado State and Colorado signed a 10-year contract extension of the Rocky Mountain Showdown which brought the game back to Denver's Sports Authority Field at Mile High from 2010 to 2019.
 The 2020 game, scheduled to be played at Canvas Stadium, was cancelled due to the COVID-19 pandemic.
-Colorado leads the series 67–22–2 through the 2021 season.
+After this the rivalry was once again dormant until the 2023 game at Folsom Field, and the two teams met again at Canvas Stadium in 2024.
+The next scheduled meeting between the two teams is in 2029, in Fort Collins.
+Colorado leads the series 69–22–2 through the 2024 season.

 Wyoming

 The rivalry between Colorado State and Wyoming, another member of the Mountain West Conference, is the longest rivalry in each school's history and also known as the "Border War" or "Battle for the Bronze Boot".
 The rivalry began in 1899.
 Since 1968, the schools have battled for possession of the Bronze Boot traveling trophy.
 The bronzed battle boot was worn in Vietnam by Colorado State alumnus Dan Romero.
-The boot is held by Colorado State after Wyoming held the trophy for four straight years.
-Colorado State leads the series 59–49–5 through the 2021 season.
+Colorado State leads the series 60–51–5 as of the 2024 season.